How to Install NFS on Ubuntu

 sudo mkdir -p /mnt/nfsdir_client

-To mount the shared directory on the mount point, use the following command:
+To mount the shared directory on the mount point, use the following syntax:

 sudo mount host_IP:/mnt/nfsdir /mnt/nfsdir_client

-Checking that the NFS shared folder was mounted successfully
+Checking if the NFS shared folder was mounted successfully.

-When you do not need the shared folder anymore, unmount it by typing:
+When you do not need the shared folder any more, unmount it by running:

 sudo umount /mnt/nfsdir_client